bernhardAxonIvy/doc/source/designer-guide/ivyscript/index.rst

 *********

 The IvyScript language is used to write business rules, for manipulating process data and to define data mappings.
+Have a look at our :ref:`public-api`.

 .. toctree::
    :maxdepth: 1